ferama/rospo/README.md

 Usage example:

-Starts an embedded ssh server and reverse proxy the port to remote_server
+Starts an embedded ssh server and reverse proxy the port (2222 by default) to remote_server

 ```
-$ rospo revshell -r :8888 user@server:port
+$ rospo revshell user@server:port
 ```

 Forwards the local 5000 port to the remote 6000 on the remote_server